mmichlin66/mimcss/README.md

 **See Also:** [Mimcss Guide: Defining Styles](https://mmichlin66.github.io/mimcss/guide/defining-styles.html)

 ### Complex Related Selectors
 We often define a CSS class (or tag or ID) rule and then define related rules with complex selectors.
-You can use the `"&"` property to define such rules in Mimcss.
+You can use the ampersand (`"&"`) property to define such rules in Mimcss.
 Within the selectors, every occurrence of the `"&"` symbol will be replaced with the "parent" selector.

 ```tsx
 class MyStyles extends css.StyleDefinition